valveteam/documentation/submodules/control_module.md

 ## Recommendations
 In our testing the control module satisfies all the design specifications that was defined at the beginning of the document.
 Indeed this is satisfactory but there are several possible improvements and changes that could be made to improve the design further in terms of costs and simplicity.

+### Mistakes in the design
+* In our designs we wrongly connected AREF to GROUND when it should in fact have been left floating.
+See documentation on the Arduino website [here](https://www.arduino.cc/reference/en/language/functions/analog-io/analogreference/).
+* The I2C repeaters will cause an Arduino malfunction due to lak of pull up resistors on the control board.
+See PCA9517 documentation through [here](http://www.ti.com/lit/ds/symlink/pca9517.pdf).

 ### Refining our design
 * When deployed and after all the debugging and adjustments have been made, a better PWM can be realised by changing the way the current code handles cases at which the pulse width is less than 50ms (20 Hz) by changing the pulse width instead of setting a threshold for the width upon achieving a certain rate.
 That way, we can technically achieve extremely low duty cycles for really delicate applications.
 * Remove redundancies.
 We have included several extra components for debugging and testing purposes.
 For this circuit we included two I2C repeaters so that we can easily interface between the two different I2C light sensors.
 * When deployed and after all the debugging and adjustments have been made, a better PWM can be realised by changing the way the current code handles cases at which the pulse width is less than 50ms (20 Hz) by changing the pulse width instead of setting a threshold for the width upon achieving a certain rate.
 That way, we can technically achieve extremely low duty cycles for really delicate applications.

 ### Choosing your own components
 * The Arduino Micro was selected because of it's simplicity as well as having a lot of documentation on it's capabilities and applications online.
 Other microcontrollers could also be used but careful consideration to the design objectives must be made so that it can be achieved.
 * Neglecting the I2C repeaters may be OK.
 Since the Arduino has an input HIGH of 3V, it would still be functional however, the noise margin is relatively small.
 Moreover, the capacitance may be detrimental to it's performance over a long distance.